jasonwhite/button/docs/_docs/index.md

 An implicit dependency (as opposed to an explicit dependency) is one that is not specified in the build description, but discovered by running a task.
 The canonical example of implicit dependencies are C/C++ header files.
-It is tedious to explicitly specify these in the build description, but more importantly it is error-prone.
+It is tedious to explicitly specify these in the build description, but even worse, it is error-prone.
+In general, the set of explicit dependencies will be a subset of the implicit dependencies.
+If this is not the case, then either (1) you've over specified dependencies or (2) implicit dependencies have not been correctly detected.

 Any task in the build graph, when executed, can tell Button about its input and output resources.
 This is a generalized way of allowing implicit dependency